arya-analytics/delta/docs/rfc/220517-cesium-segment-storage.md

 caller to
 decide whether fluctuations in the sample rate are acceptable.

-This decision was made with an assumption that the precision of data recorded by a DAQ is high enough that the consumer doesn't really care about the exact timestamp of a particular sample.
+This decision was made with the assumption that the precision of data recorded by a DAQ is high enough that the consumer doesn't really care about the exact timestamp of a particular sample.
 This assumption can be extended beyond the high rate hardware DAQ use case to IOT or infrastructure monitoring workloads.
 For example, a DevOps engineer wants to monitor the number of requests to a particular API endpoint.
 The web server pushes this data to a Cesium backed